snoj/donedone/Readme.md

 ## indefinite(err, timestamp)

-Indefinite fires whenever the internal indefinite callback is executed schedules itself to run again.
+Indefinite fires whenever the internal indefinite callback is executed and schedules itself to run again.

 ```
 var dd = new (require('donedone'))(1);